GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/bounce-tracking-mitigations/index.md

 There are some [security considerations for this proposal that have been outlined in the bounce tracking mitigations explainer](https://github.com/wanderview/bounce-tracking-mitigations/blob/main/explainer.md#privacy-and-security-considerations).

-## When will bounce tracking mitigation be available? {: #availability}
+## When will bounce tracking mitigations be available? {: #availability}

 This proposal largely only adds value when third-party cookies are disabled.
 Third-party cookies can be used to achieve mostly the same results as bounce tracking.
 Therefore it is not a goal to enable these mitigations when third-party cookies are enabled.

 ## Engage and share feedback {: #feedback}

-The bounce tracking mitigation proposal is under active discussion and subject to change in the future.
+The bounce tracking mitigations proposal is under active discussion and subject to change in the future.
 If you have any feedback, we'd love to hear it.

 -   **GitHub**: Read the [proposal](https://github.com/wanderview/bounce-tracking-mitigations), [raise questions and participate in discussion](https://github.com/wanderview/bounce-tracking-mitigations/issues).
 -   **Developer support**: Ask questions and join discussions on the [Privacy Sandbox Developer Support repository](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).